y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Build requirement hints
 -----------------------
 Below are my hints for which packages to install, this can be different depending on the distribution.
-I've include links to the official guides should you get stuck on either.
+I've include links to the official guides for getting unstuck.

 gcc
 ^^^